 That simple and innocent-looking advice is worth a million dollars.
 In fact, it should be written with fire across the sky or, better yet, be carved on your office wall with pure gold.

-Having the right connections is essential to your success in the business world, especially if you plan to be extremely successful.
+Having the right connections is essential to business success, especially if you plan to be extremely successful.
+Robert Kiyosaki was right when he said, “Your network determines your net worth!”

 If you don’t talk to someone for months, you’ll fall off their radar, or they may not immediately jump at the chance to help you when you finally reach out to them and ask.

-If they’re online contacts on a social media network, keep your conversations going.
+To make relationship-building easier, keep brief records of who you have networked with and check in on them regularly.
+If they’re part of your social media network, keep your conversations going.
 If they’re colleagues or people with whom you’ve swapped business cards, send an email or make a call every month or so.
-Check-in and say ‘hello.’
+Check in and say ‘hello.’

 If you tend to forget to make – or worse, return calls or emails – use a task management system or calendar to remind you to call or write.

+Never take advantage of people.
+Never.
+Don’t even let them think that you’d do so.
 It’s the quickest way to ruin a good relationship and build a bad reputation that can harm other relationships too.

 The key to building trust is being honest.